Clear-Bible/missional-ai/README.md

-In this workshop, we will use Google Colab notebooks to show how to use this data for specific tasks, then demonstrate some useful NLP tasks such as exploratory data analysis, topic modeling, identifying important vocabulary in a passage using tf-idf, and text summarie.
+In this workshop, we will use Google Colab notebooks to show how to use this data for specific tasks, then demonstrate some useful NLP tasks such as exploratory data analysis, topic modeling, identifying important vocabulary in a passage using TF-IDF, and text summarization.

 Participants will be encouraged to work at their own pace and ask questions.
 They are also welcome to work on their own projects using